d12frosted/elpa-mirror/gnu/denote-readme.txt

 ═════════════════

-  There are five ways to write a note with Denote: invoke the `denote', `denote-type', `denote-date', `denote-subdirectory' commands, or leverage the `org-capture-templates' by setting up a template which calls the function `denote-org-capture'.
+  There are five ways to write a note with Denote: invoke the `denote', `denote-type', `denote-date', `denote-subdirectory', `denote-template' commands, or leverage the `org-capture-templates' by setting up a template which calls the function `denote-org-capture'.
 We explain all of those in the subsequent sections.

 3.1 Standard note creation